FDA Warns Canadian Drugmaker for Refusing Photography During Inspection

 The FDA cited a Montreal drugmaker for refusing to allow an FDA inspector to take photographs during an inspection — and said that alone can lead to a finding that products are adulterated.

-The agency also flagged inconsistencies in how the homeopathic drugmaker mixed mixing ingredients for its products, including some containing belladonna.
+The agency also flagged inconsistencies in how the homeopathic drugmaker mixed ingredients for its products, including some containing belladonna.

 In a warning letter to Homeolab USA, the FDA said the company used “an inherently variable process” to blend powders that are sent to a contract manufacturer, Raritan, for production.